Buying short-term health plans in Virginia

 - Virginia law limits short-term plans to no more than six months and prohibits renewal.

 - Lawmakers in Virginia passed legislation to allow longer short-term plans, but Gov. Northam vetoed it.

-- The Trump Administration is allowing longer short-term plans, but Virginia’s law will continue to apply in the state.
+- New federal rules allow longer short-term plans, but Virginia’s law will continue to apply in the state.